pengowray/ft8play/README.md

 **[Open FT8 Player](https://pengowray.github.io/ft8play/)**

-Pengo VK3PGO
+Pengo Wray VK3PGO

 ## How it works

 Enter a short message, press encode, see it encoded, play the FT8 audio on your speaker or into your radio transceiver if you like.
-Pick one of the pre-made messages (near the bottom) if you just want to test it out.
+Or pick one of the pre-made messages (near the bottom) if you just want to test it out.

 ## What even is FT8?